-Sorting is a process that takes an array or strings as input, performs specified operations, and outputs a sorted order of array or strings.
+Sorting is probably one of the most studied algorithm examples.
+It is a process that takes an array or strings as input, performs specified operations, and outputs a sorted order of array or strings.
 Simple sorting algorithms uses two nested loops to compare two elements and change position if they are not ordered.
 They are not efficient as the time complexity is O(n^2).

 Example 1: Bubble sort – compares adjacent elements and swaps them if they are in the wrong order.